nathan-gardner/SECON2023Robot/Documentation/Signoffs/MadisonKelly-signoff-DuckStorage.md

 ### Circuit Analysis for Solenoid Circuit

-I did an LTSpice simulation to determine whether or not this circuit would work. his circuit schematic was provided by the datasheet from the manufacturer.
+I did an LTSpice simulation to determine whether or not this circuit would work.
+This circuit schematic was provided by the datasheet from the manufacturer.
 As you can see, the solenoid is supplied 12 V which is its operating voltage.
 Therefore, this circuit schematic will serve the purpose needed by the team.

 ![image](https://user-images.githubusercontent.com/112424739/216142180-634dfa83-6d23-4c8f-a64f-263d02199b43.png)
 ![image](https://user-images.githubusercontent.com/112424739/216142298-0c8a0a9a-3263-4829-bb85-05530f388be4.png)

 ## Buildable Schematic